 There is a separate dining room at the front of the house, with big views of the landscapes beyond.
 Also downstairs, you’ll find a handy downstairs loo.

-Upstairs, there are two bedrooms, one double and one twin.
+Upstairs, there are two bedrooms, one double and one twin, the twin having a pull out single bed, suitable for a child.
 You can still see so much of the cottage’s original character – we love the latched wooden doors and the fireplace in the main bedroom.
 The bedrooms are beautifully presented and very restful.
 Again, they come with fabulous far-reaching views across the countryside.
-There is a shared family bathroom with a bath and separate walk in shower.
+There is an en-suite shower room to the twin room and a separate family bathroom with a bath and separate walk in shower.

 Outside of this gorgeous stone cottage at the foot of the Berwyn mountains, there is an enclosed garden with a bench style table on the dining terrace.
 It is a fabulous place to sit and contemplate the sights and sounds of this beautiful corner of the world.

 Bed Linen Provided

 Cot and High Chair Provided (no cot linen provided)